stracini-git/Boolean-mapper/README.md

 of
 correct $y_{true}/y_{pred}$ matches, would actually be very high (62 out of 64 $0$'s would be correctly matched), therefore the error would be $1-62/64=0.03125$.
-This indicates a high correlation between the accuracy and the class imbalance.
+This indicates a high correlation between the accuracy and the class imbalance and points to the idea that the prediction accuracy could be related only to the class frequency in the train data.
 One can therefore test the following hypothesis:

 ---